 Northern Ireland, Scotland and Wales

-If you are studying in full-time education at college in Northern Ireland, Scotland and Wales they have something called EMA - an Education Maintenance Allowance.
+If you are studying in full-time education at college in Northern Ireland, Scotland and Wales- you might be able to receive an EMA- an Education Maintenance Allowance.

 Click on the links below to find out more: